Disability Rights Texas Handout

 Disability Rights Texas has created this handout to help clarify answers to questions about voting arising during the COVID-19 pandemic.

-The runoff primary election originally scheduled for May 26 has been rescheduled for July 14, 2020.
-Other dates regarding early voting and ballot by mail have also been impacted.
+Dates regarding early voting and ballot by mail have been impacted.
 These dates are:

 Most local elections that were to occur on May 2, 2020, are now scheduled to occur during the November 2020 election.
 As of the date of this publication, the date of the November General Election has not changed.